 Andy Cohen Tries to Get Anderson Cooper to Drop Acid in Hilarious New Year's Eve Moment

-Aside from reliving the Jlo and Mariah Carey feud and quizzing Snoop Dogg on all the places he's smoked weed, CNN's New Years Eve host Andy Cohen made waves with another viral moment after trying to get Anderson Cooper to try dropping acid with him.
+Aside from reliving the Jennifer Lopez and Mariah Carey feud and quizzing Snoop Dogg on all the places he's smoked weed, CNN's New Year's Eve host Andy Cohen made waves with another viral moment after trying to get Anderson Cooper to try dropping acid with him.

 The conversation started when Cooper described the colors of "Good Night Moon" as what he "would imagine an acid trip to be like."
 Cohen followed up, asking the CNN host if he'd ever tried the drug before, which Cooper answered with a quick no. "Well it's time.
 We're doing it tonight," Cohen joked.
 "You're coming over after the show."